xRIPY/WindowControl/README.txt

 Simple program to add more control over a window.
-___

-#-Note:
-This program has been made to help me while drawing, to ease the process of viewing references images while maintaining drawing space.
-Turns out its very useful for every-day PC stuff too; managing the file explorer when moving around files comes to mind.
-This to say that the following lines will talk with drawing in mind.

-#-Features:
+---#-Features: ---
  - Change window opacity with ease!
  - Always on top toggle!
  - Display / Hide windows temporary!
  - Send inputs to a background window without losing the current window focus!
  - And more!

+.
+.
+.

+---#-Note: ---

+This program has been made to help me while drawing, to ease the process of viewing references images while maintaining drawing space.
+Turns out its very useful for every-day PC stuff too; managing the file explorer when moving around files comes to mind.
+This to say that the following lines will talk with drawing in mind.

-#-Usage example:
+---#-Usage example: ---</b>
 - Put your drawing program full screen, press F1 on a window with an image to keep it on sight.
 - Open up blender, load a 3D model, set the stage, adjust a weapon angle etc...
 Open drawing program, lower opacity with F2, now you can trace.
 - Other way around works too, draw something, put blender on top, lower its opacity, now you can do the 3D adjustments stuff while seeing the drawing; now switch back to the drawing program, adjust the opacity, and trace.